 - Posts that imply that a CH has registered a domain name.

 These issues need to be reported directly to Squadhelp team for investigation.
 Any such forum posts will likely lead to revocation of messaging privileges or account suspension.
+The reason for this strict policy is because this Forum is also accessible to Contest Holders.

 The forum is designed to encourage constructive dialog about SH policies, questions or feedback.
 You are not allowed to share or discuss any specific incidents, people, contests or names (submitted to contests or domain marketplace).
 Our goal is to maintain a respectable environment in our discussion forum, and any issues that apply to your specific situation must be discussed directly (and privately) with SH support team.
 Posts of the following types are not allowed in the discussion forum: